Kieran-Tahir/introducing-data/README.md

 A persistent database needs 4 key functions: *Create, Read, Update* and *Delete*.
 When it has these 4 functions, it is known as a CRUD database.
 Click [here](https://www.sumologic.com/glossary/crud/) to read more about CRUD databases.

 You are now going to have a go at installing and setting up your first CRUD database using the Dexie library.
-The following steps are taken from [these docs](https://dexie.org/docs/Tutorial/React) so if you are feeling confident, try and complete this section based on the information provided there.
+The following steps are taken from [these docs](https://dexie.org/docs/Tutorial/React) so if you are feeling confident, try and complete this section based on the information provided there before opening the hints below.
 Remember: when it comes to data, persistence is crucial!

 ### *Create*